diman84/RAG/README.md

 This brute force algorithm that is comparing every data vector in the database to the query vector.
 It is the most precise but also the most computationally expensive.

 *Approximate Nearest Neighbors*<br>
-This algorithm is using inner structures to reduce the number of comparisons.
+This algorithm is using inner structures (**trees**, **graphs**, **clustering**, **hashing**, **compressed vectors**) to reduce the number of comparisons.
 It is less precise but much faster than k-NN.
 However, the results are not necessarily exact, it is possible that some vectors with high similarity will be missed.
 Here is example of how data can be partitioned for faster search.

 ![ANN](./images/ann.png)